Bore water (groundwater)

 Chemicals such as heavy metals, volatile organic compounds (petroleum hydrocarbons, chlorinated hydrocarbons and other organic compounds), pesticides, polycyclic aromatic hydrocarbons and nitrates are present in some areas of groundwater.

-While private users are not legally required to do so, SA Health advises to test bore water regularly and ensure it is safe for its intended use.
-The Australian Water Quality Centre (tel: 1300 653 366) can test for the above chemicals for a fee.
+While private users are not legally required to do so, SA Health advises bore water should be tested and deemed safe before being used for drinking, cooking, use in swimming pools or watering edible plants such as home grown vegetables.
 If you require any assistance interpreting the results, please call the EPA on (08) 8204 2004.

 Frequently asked questions